 Many buyers find that it takes up to 12 months to source the right business.
 Some search longer, for two years or more.
 If you’re determined to buy a business, you should recognize that the process can be long and complicated.
 Plan to spend months reviewing business listings, signing non-disclosure agreements, and reviewing the financials and practices of multiple businesses before settling on a target and completing your acquisition.

 These two articles can help you set yourself up for success:

 Forgetting to think like a seller

 Buyers can fair far better in negotiations by considering a seller’s needs and goals alongside their own.
-Put this concept to work in your negotiations by considering a seller’s attachment to his or her business and avoiding harsh criticisms and shows of disrespect when discussing the business’s drawbacks.
+Put this concept to work in your negotiations by considering a seller’s attachment to his or her business.
+Avoid harsh criticisms and shows of disrespect when discussing the business’s drawbacks.

-You should also try to connect with the seller and build a positive working relationship that’ll serve you both well as you discuss confidential matters and negotiate terms.
-By establishing a good working dialogue, you may access better information, and you’ll be able to discuss the business’s blind spots and attempts to work around them.
+You should also try to connect with the seller and build a positive working relationship.
+This could serve you both well as you discuss confidential matters and negotiate terms.
+By establishing a good working dialogue, you may access better information about the business.
+You might also open the door to discussing the business’s blind spots and ways to work around them.